docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 [Traefik][traefik::github] is an open-source application proxy using the [ACME protocol][ietf::rfc::acme].
 [Traefik][traefik::github] can request certificates for domains and subdomains, and it will take care of renewals, challenge negotiations, etc. We strongly recommend to use [Traefik][traefik::github]'s major version 2.

 [Traefik][traefik::github]'s storage format is natively supported if the `acme.json` store is mounted into the container at `/etc/letsencrypt/acme.json`.
 The file is also monitored for changes and will trigger a reload of the mail services (Postfix and Dovecot).
 Wild card certificates issued for `*.example.com` are supported.
 You will then want to use `#!bash SSL_DOMAIN=example.com`.

 Lookup of the certificate domain happens in the following order:

 1. `#!bash ${SSL_DOMAIN}`
 2. `#!bash ${HOSTNAME}`
 3. `#!bash ${DOMAINNAME}`

-This setup only comes with one caveat: The domain has to be configured on another service for [Traefik][traefik::github] to actually request it from Let'sEncrypt, i.e. [Traefik][traefik::github] will not issue a certificate without a service / router demanding it.
+This setup only comes with one caveat: The domain has to be configured on another service for [Traefik][traefik::github] to actually request it from LetsEncrypt, i.e. [Traefik][traefik::github] will not issue a certificate without a service / router demanding it.

 ???+ example "Example Code"
     Here is an example setup for [`docker-compose`](https://docs.docker.com/compose/):